davidclarke1995/3rd-Year-Project/README.md

 ## Technology Used and Why

 ### Java
 Java is a general purpose programming language that is designed to have as few implementation dependecies as possible.
 It is intended to allow developers to "Write once, Run anywhere", meaning that complied java code can run on all platforms without the need for recompilation.
 Java is complied to bytecode that can run on any Java Vitural Machine (JVM).
 As of 2016 Java is the most popular programming language in the world with a reported 9 million developers worldwide.
 Java is largely used for server client based applications used by both Google and Facebook receiving 1.6 and 1.1 billion visitors respectively monthly.
-We decided to use java for its versatility and large amount of online resources available.
-Its also the programming language that we are all very familiar with and having completed multiple projects during our time in GMIT eg. Porta cipher, database interfaces, Document simiality API.
+As a group we collectively decided that we needed to write in a language that we were mostly familiar with.
+We all agreed to use java for its versatility and large amount of online resources available.
+It is by far the programming language that we are all very comfertable using and having completed multiple projects during our time in GMIT eg. Porta cipher, database interfaces, Document simiality API.

 ### MySQL
 MySQL is an open-source relational database management system.
 Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured Query Language.
 At the time of writing of this README MySql is the second most popular database languaging for relational databases (https://db-engines.com/en/ranking).
 We picked MySql for its reliability and its popularlity amomng the programming community, it is also very easy to understand and has an abundance of resoucres both online and locally.